-Our mechanism also supports VNET splitting and centralized embedding orchestration, but its bidding mechanism (thanks to the max-consensus strategy) provides a complete resource discovery relying on low overhead nearest-neighbor communications, and furthermore mapping/assignment is concurrently done.
+Our mechanism also supports slice splitting and centralized embedding orchestration, but its bidding mechanism (thanks to the max-consensus strategy) provides a complete resource discovery relying on low overhead nearest-neighbor communications, and furthermore allocation is concurrently done.

-Auctions and guarantees: the idea of using auctions for a distributed VNET allocation has been floated before: V-Mart [40] ensures a fair market but its auction winner determination algorithm does not provide any guarantees with respect to the sum of provider utilities.
-Auction algorithms and their optimality performance have also been theoretically studied in several application domains [5].
-In electronic commerce for example [11], truthful auction strategies are sought when multiple items are released by a centralized auctioneer, and guarantees on an equilibrium are proven to exist [28].
-Our approach does not need a centralized auctioneer, and we also prove bounds on the number of iterations to reach an equilibrium (convergence to an embedding), as a function of the physical network diameter, and the size of the VNET to allocate.
-Moreover, in our settings truthful strategies may not work as there is uncertainty on whether more VNETs, or even more virtual nodes in the same VNET, are to be assigned in the future; bidders may have incentives to preserve resources for stronger future bids.
+Auctions and guarantees: the idea of using auctions for a distributed slice allocation has been floated before: V-Mart [25] ensures a fair market but its auction winner determination algorithm does not guarantee that the sum of provider utilities is maximized.
+Auction algorithms and their optimality performance have also been theoretically studied in several application domains [3].
+In the electronic commerce for example [6], truthful auction strategies are sought when multiple items are released by a centralized auctioneer, and guarantees on an equilibrium are proven to exist [16].
+Our approach does not need a centralized auctioneer, and we also prove bounds on the number of iterations to reach an equilibrium (convergence to an embedding), as a function of the physical network diameter, and the size of the slice to allocate.
+Moreover, in our settings truthful strategies may not work as there is uncertainty on whether more slices, or even more virtual nodes in the same slice, are to be assigned in the future; bidders may have incentives to preserve resources for stronger future bids.